 TecAccess founder Debra Ruh once said, “Accessibility allows us to tap into everyone’s potential.”
 Isn’t that really the point of your communications?
 You want people engaged, which means they have to be able to access the information you make available.
 Every single person who sees your digital signs is a potential customer or client, or a champion of your brand and organization.
-To create a more consumer-like experience, you have to take all kinds of consumers in account.
+To create a more consumer-like experience, you have to take all kinds of consumers into account.
 And, of course, it’s also the law.

 Title III of the 1990 American with Disabilities Act (ADA) is called Nondiscrimination on the Basis of Disability in Public Accommodations and Commercial Facilities.
 Basically, any building that serves the public is covered under this.
 Title II covers state and local government facilities, and Title I covers employers of 15 or more people.
 So, no matter what type of organization you have, you must follow the guidelines.

 The US Census Bureau says in the 2010 census that 19% of Americans had a disability.
-That number has almost certainly increased as the population gets older (and older people are far more likely to have a disability of some sort, with vision and hearing loss, and “ambulatory difficulty” being the most common).
+That number has almost certainly increased as the population gets older (and older people are far more likely to have a disability of some sort, with vision and hearing loss, and ambulatory difficulty being the most common).

 The Cost of Non-Compliance